Research Ethics at SOAS

 SOAS expects its staff and student researchers to maintain the highest ethical standards, and to foster openness, honesty, tolerance, fairness and responsibility, in accordance with the core values in SOAS’s Vision and Strategy for the Centenary SOAS Vision and Strategy 2016-2020 (pdf; 2mb) .
 This page provides information about the research ethics policies and procedures which translate SOAS’s ethical commitment into practice.

-The SOAS Research Ethics Policy 2015 (msword; 66kb) sets out the ethical principles which staff, students and other researchers are expected to follow when conducting research under the auspices of SOAS, and defines the unacceptable behaviour which will be treated by the School as research misconduct.
+The SOAS Research Ethics Policy (pdf; 335kb) sets out the ethical principles which staff, students and other researchers are expected to follow when conducting research under the auspices of SOAS and defines the unacceptable behaviour which will be treated by the School as research misconduct.
 The Research Ethics Policy has been approved by Research and Enterprise Committee.

-- Procedure for the Ethical Review of Research Projects and Ethical Approval Forms (msword; 39kb)
+- Procedure: Ethical Review of Research Projects (pdf; 297kb)

-Research students can find further information and the upgrade and ethics review forms in the Doctoral School Section.
+Research students can find further information on the Doctoral School webpage.

 Using Personal Data in Research: Code of Practice for SOAS Staff and Students